DuudeXXI/DuudeXXI/README.md

 ### Random

-Photographer, but mostly for my personal preferences. <br/>
+Photographer, but mostly for my personal preferences. <br>
-Learning MTB mostly downhill.
-At the moment with hardtail **Cannondale trail 4**<br/>
+Learning MTB Enduro/Trail.
+At the moment with hardtail **Cannondale trail 4**<br>
 Sauna person.<br/>